Flight disruption management: Three steps to managing reputational risk

 Not only is the monetary cost of flight delays huge, but the impact on an airline’s reputation can be even bigger.
 Often, if a solution is not promptly offered, customers lose confidence and choose other companies.
 A good reputation can be one of the company’s biggest assets, but as Warren Buffet once said: “it takes 20 years to build a reputation, and five minutes to ruin it”.

 Enabling effective flight disruption management

 Given the complex nature of flight disruption, it is vital that airlines have a flight disruption solution in place.
-It minimises financial cost, preserves loyalty and prevents customer dissatisfaction.
+It minimises financial costs, preserves loyalty, and prevents customer dissatisfaction.

 Here are the three key steps to managing flight disruption:

 Disruption often occurs when it is least expected, so it is important to have a plan in place to establish the steps to be taken when it happens.
 With this in place, airlines can adapt to any problems.
 Preparation and efficiency is also key to mitigating the negative effects and losses delay cause.
 Appropriate planning allows airlines to take advantage of any opportunities that arise.

 2. Managing customers’ expectations